dtboy1995/mongoose-sex-page/README.md

 }
 ```

-# api
-- page(number)  current page
-- size(number)  quantity per page
-- display(number)  the page number to display
-- infinite(boolean) is non paging
-- find select sort populate  same as mongoose methods
-- simple(boolean) light pagnation
-- inject(object) page().size() shorthand
-- exec(fn)
-  - if fn is function then function(err, result) called
-  - if fn is null then return a Promise
-- extend(name, params...)
-  - name a method name for Model
-  - params Arguments to pass to this method, you can pass more than one parameter

 # best practice
 ```javascript
 // if your client's query parameter is pageSize=20&pageIndex=1 like this, and the number of pages per business is fixed to 20